microsoft/ChakraCore-wiki/JavaScript-Runtime-(JSRT)-Overview.md

 [[/images/context.png]]

-In practice, unless a host needs to run code that is isolated from one another, a single execution context can be used.
+In practice, unless a host needs to run code in separated environments, a single execution context can be used.
 Similarly, unless a host needs to run multiple pieces of code concurrently, a single runtime is sufficient.

 ## Memory management
 JavaScript is a garbage collected language, and thus there are several considerations that must be kept in mind when working with the JSRT APIs from another language.